 Talca is an important agricultural and manufacturing center.
 Wheat and a variety of produce from the central valley is shipped elsewhere in Chile, and to the coast and then to other countries around the Pacific.
 Wine production is also important.
 Talca has also been a regional banking center since the 1880s.

 The Mapuche people lived here long before the Spanish arrived and established their settlement in 1692.
-The Spanish arrival, of course, had to do with a nearby gold deposit.
+The Spanish, of course, were looking for gold.